kmcquade/policy_sentry_readthedocs_test/docs/iam-knowledge/iam-policies.rst

 ..

-   If you *ever* write or review IAM Policies, you should bookmark the documentation page for AWS Actions, Resources, and Context Keys `here <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html>`_
+   If you *ever* write or review IAM Policies, you should bookmark the documentation page for AWS Actions, Resources, and Context Keys `here <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html>`__

 This documentation is the seed source for the database that we create in policy_sentry.
 It contains tables for **(1) Actions**\ , **(2) Resources/ARNs**\ , and **(3) Condition Keys** for each service.
-This documentation is of critical importance because **every IAM action for every IAM service has different ARNs that it can apply to, and different Condition Keys that it can apply to.
-For example, if you consider
+This documentation is of critical importance because **every IAM action for every IAM service has different ARNs that it can apply to, and different Condition Keys that it can apply to.**\

 Action Table
 ^^^^^^^^^^^^